serastpan/GettingandCleaningData/README.md

 To get the tidy dataset you have just to run this code.

 ## Script
 "run_analysis.R" is a R script which tidy data provided by Data Source.
-This script carry out the following steps:
+This script carries out the following steps:

 * Download data from "Data Source" and store it in a folder called "Data".
 * Look for the path of the files and read the files where raw data is stored.